CloudEngineHub/Instant4D/README.md

 conda activate instant4d
 pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu126 # change to your CUDA version pip install -r requirement.txt

+pip install xformers # read below
+# Note: mega-sam requires xformers for Unidepth, but there is a dependancy issue for newer pytroch
+# But Gaussian Splatting require CUDA version match.
+# therefore one workaround is to use a different virtual environment only for Unidepth metric depth estimaiton
 ```